db-ui/design-feedback/README.md

 ## Project Feedback and Issue Reporting
 Welcome to our Design repository!
-This repository is dedicated to gathering feedback, feature requests and bug reports for Versions 2 (V2) and Version 3 (V3) of our Design System.
+This repository is dedicated to gathering design feedback, feature requests and design bug reports for Versions 2 (V2) and Version 3 (V3) of our Design System.

 ## How to Contribute
 ### Reporting Design Bugs